 Verify that the flow rate of the mobile phase is set to 0.5 mL/min.
+This is high enough to allow all peaks to elute within 5 min and slow enough to allow for nice resolution.

 Verify that the minimum and maximum pressure and the flow rate are set to the correct values on the front panel of the solvent delivery system (the pump).